Is Someone’s Addiction

-What to do if someone’s addiction is ruining your life
+What to do if someone’s addiction overwhelms your life

-Is your life being controlled by another’s addiction to drugs?
+Is your life overrun by another’s addiction?
 Has your life been disrupted by a loved one’s overconsumption of alcohol?
 Are you continuously worried and anxious because your son, daughter, or spouse are using drugs?
 This is quite common in our current society.
 Every week our referral counsellors receive calls from distressed parents.
 Any person associated with a drug user or alcoholic, even a prescription abuser, knows too well the chaos that results.

 The big question asked of us is: what can I do about it?
 Where are the solutions to this ongoing problem in my life?
 There exist solutions, and there are ways you can get help for that person.
-Parents often ask us if they should put their kid out on the street.
+Parents often ask us if they should put their child out on the street.
 The decision to do so is not the best solution.
 The consequences could be fatal.
-The intervention process exists and should be explored.
+Drug intervention is one way of handling it and should be explored.

 Circumstances & Families